 A post shared by Vera • Blogger + Creator (@verajeanae) on

-Drink Water: When we think of trendy self-care rituals, water isn’t typically at the top of our list.
+When we think of trendy self-care rituals, water is not typically at the top of our list.
 However, drinking it and making sure we consume enough is an excellent way to ensure self-care.
 Not only does water hydrate from the inside out, but it can also help reduce headaches, improve your immune system and increase energy levels.
-If you tend to slip up on your water intake, consider tracking your glasses via an app such as the Daily Water Tracker Reminder, keeping a reusable water bottle with time markings on your desk, or simply keeping a tally on your daily planner.
+If you tend to slip up on your water intake, consider tracking your glasses via an app such as the Daily Water Tracker Reminder, keeping a reusable water bottle with time markings on your desk or simply keeping a tally on your daily planner.

-Meal Prep: Doesn’t everything feel a little better if you are prepared?
+Everything feels a little better if you are prepared.
 That is how we feel about our weekly meals.
-Whether you cook ahead of time or simply plan out your meals by stocking up on the necessary ingredients, being more prepared with your food allows you to make healthier choices and feel less stressed when you don’t have time to stop at the store after work or don’t feel like cooking after a hectic day.
+Whether you cook ahead of time or simply plan out your meals by stocking up on the necessary ingredients, being more prepared with your food allows you to make healthier choices and feel less stressed when you do not have time to stop at the store after work or do not feel like cooking after a hectic day.
 On top of that, actually having the time to cook (aka, setting aside time for meal prepping) can be a form of self-care in and of itself.
-After all, cooking is time you spend away from your phone, investing in yourself.
+After all, cooking is the time you spend away from your phone, investing in yourself.

 We only recommend products we have independently researched, tested, and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.